 What is Open Enrollment?

-This is the time for each New Mexican resident to enroll in coverage for 2017 or review their current coverage and make a change to another plan.
+This is the time for each New Mexican resident to enroll in health coverage for 2018 or review their current coverage to determine to renew existing plan or, to make a change to another plan.

 When is Open Enrollment?